paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 100

-**Texto original:**
-A company's containerized application runs on an Amazon EC2 instance.
-The application needs to download security certificates before it can communicate with other business applications.
-The company wants a highly secure solution to encrypt and decrypt the certificates in near real time.
-The solution also needs to store data in highly available storage after the data is encrypted.
-Which solution will meet these requirements with the LEAST operational overhead?

-**Tradução:**
 A aplicação conteinerizada de uma empresa está sendo executada em uma instância Amazon EC2.
 A aplicação precisa baixar certificados de segurança antes que possa se comunicar com outros aplicativos de negócios.
 A empresa deseja uma solução altamente segura para criptografar e descriptografar os certificados em tempo real.
 A solução também precisa armazenar dados em armazenamento altamente disponível após a criptografia.
 Qual solução atenderá a esses requisitos com o MENOR overhead operacional?